Quantized distributed Nash equilibrium seeking under DoS attacks: Main results

 in which $T_U(0,k)$ denotes the number of unsuccessful transmissions between 0 and $k$.
 By $\gamma_2=1$, $\gamma_1 < 1$ and substituting $T_S(0,k)$ in Lemma \ref{Lemma T}, one has $\gamma_1 ^ {T_S (0, k)}\to 0$ as $k \to \infty$.
 Consequently, one has $ \left\| \right\| \to 0$ as $k \to \infty$, which implies $ y(k) \to \mathbf 1_N \otimes x(k)$ and $x(k) \to x^*$ as $k \to \infty$, i.e., result ii) in Theorem \ref{theorem} and control objective 2).\qedp

 \begin{remark} By Theorem \ref{theorem}, it is clear that if the amount of DoS attacks characterized by $1/T + \Delta/\tau_D$ is smaller than 1, the actions of players converge to the NE under quantized signals.
-As indicated in \cite{automatica2017}, this is the best robustness one can achieve in the sense that if $1/T + \Delta/\tau_D \ge 1$, DoS attacks can be constantly present or fully synchronized with all the transmission attempts.
-When the players are constantly isolated without knowing the others' actions, then it is impossible to solve the distributed NE seeking problem for any controller, to the best of our knowledge. \end{remark}
+As indicated in \cite{feng2017resilient}, this is ``the maximum resilience" one can achieve in the sense that if $1/T + \Delta/\tau_D \ge 1$, DoS attacks can be constantly present or fully synchronized with all the transmission attempts.
+If the communication links among the players are totally disabled, it is impossible to solve the distributed NE seeking problem for any controller, to the best of our knowledge. \end{remark}

-\begin{remark} Our result regarding zooming-out in dynamic quantization is consistent with those of quantized consensus \cite{feng2023tcns} and quantized stabilization of centralized systems \cite{you2010minimum, feng2020networked}.
+\begin{remark} Our result regarding zooming-out in dynamic quantization is consistent with those of quantized consensus \cite{feng2023tcns} and quantized stabilization of centralized systems \cite{you2010minimum}.
 In \cite{feng2023tcns}, the agents have a general form (e.g., $x_i(k+1)=Ax_i(k) + Bu_i(k)$) and hence the zooming-out factor $\gamma_2$ in \cite{feng2023tcns} depends on the unstable eigenvalues of $A$.
 In our paper, the players take the form of an integrator or equivalently $A$, as a special case, is an identity matrix.
 Then the zooming out factor $\gamma_2$ takes the value 1.
 It is also possible to let $\gamma_2>1$.
-However, such a choice can reduce the convergence speed and importantly make the algorithm less robust to DoS attacks \cite{feng2023tcns}.
+However, such a choice can reduce the convergence speed and importantly make the algorithm less robust against DoS attacks \cite{feng2023tcns}.
 Therefore, $\gamma_2=1$ is the optimal value corresponding to the player dynamics in this paper.
-The NE seeking problems with players in general dynamics will be left for future research. \end{remark}
+If the players' dynamics follows $x_i(k+1)=Ax_i(k) + Bu_i(k)$ with $A$ having at least one unstable eigenvalues, one should let the zooming-out factor $\gamma_2>1$ to prevent quantizer saturation. \end{remark}